terraform-ibm-modules/terraform-ibm-powervs-instance/examples/single-instance-linux/README.md

-# Basic Power Virtual Server instance with OS initialization
+# Basic Power Virtual Server instance with linux OS initialization

 This example illustrates how to use the `powervs-instance` module.